 it is a name by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization.”

-A comprehensive description of the evolution of policy and its implementation on use of names of countries and territories under the new gTLD Pgram is included in Annex
+A comprehensive description of the evolution of policy and its implementation on use of names of countries and territories under the new gTLD Program is included in Annex B.

-Background on the ccNSO Study Group
+Background on the ccNSO Study Group (2011)

-The formation of the CWG-UCTN is a result of the ccNSO Study Group on the Use of Country and Territory Names, which was established in May 2011 and tasked with the aim of delivering the following outcomes:
+The formation of the CWG-UCTN is a recommendation of the earlier ccNSO Study Group on the Use of Country and Territory Names, which was established in May 2011 and tasked with the aim of delivering the following outcomes:

 An overview of current and proposed policies, guidelines and procedures for allocation and delegation of strings currently used or proposed to be used as TLDs that are either associated with Countries and Territories (i.e., by inclusion on the ISO 3166-1 list) and/or are otherwise considered representations of the names of Countries and Territories.